I am a self employed wordpress website designer or webdesigner, which ever way you prefer to name it

 The world of pharmaceutical IT that I worked in shrank a LOT in those few years and could I find another job in that same industry?
 Could I carrots!

 So while I learned to cope with that huge pile of negativity .. again, I tried my best to start a business.
 I tried to become a wedding photographer and was doing well .. but soon closed that business down when I realised I actually like having weekends for me and my family.
 Wedding photographers, work most weekends!

 I worked hard at trying to find any way to make a living.
 Any living I could from my skills and applied to hundreds upon hundreds of jobs.

-Finally I had to acknowledge I couldn’t start up a business fast enough to pay for everything.
+Finally, I had to acknowledge I couldn’t start up a business fast enough to pay for everything.
 So, I put my place out to rent and moved home with the folks.
-In return for them helping me continue to eat and have a roof over my head, I helped them with all of their challenges and there were a few .. namely all the challenges that comes with end of life care over a few years for two grandparents.
+In return for them helping me continue to eat and have a roof over my head, I helped them with all of their challenges and there were a few .. namely all the challenges that comes with end of life care over a few years for my two remaining grandparents.

 Plus working part time for a salary, while also building my own business, doing work for clients and finding time to spend with my family.
 It felt like a precarious balancing act.

 At this point a potential client gave me a clue, which was then echoed when I went to a tech networking event.
 Very few people want to work with a business called Cathie’Graphy.
 So, I smartened up and changed my business name to The Heart’s Design, a geeky nod to the phrase ‘the heart’s desire’.

 Why name it that?
 I want people to follow their passion, the thing that lights them up with joy.
 I’ll help you with the tech and website / branding / photography / visual styling of what you do.
 So that you can follow your joy and in time making your living doing what you love.